Changing Perspectives (First Published 2021) ISBN 978-1-63848-509-4

 "Above Capricorn' Oil Paint on Sized Marine Ply Board 80 x 60 cm 2020

-Don Hill was born in Ipswich Queensland (and currently resides in the Brisbane area, Chiang Mai and Far North Queensland when travel is Unrestricted and also maintains a connection with the South Island of New Zealand, where he undertakes photographic study and subjective environmental research creating a photographic record of the available micro landscape content that is in danger of disappearing.
+Don Hill was born in Ipswich Queensland in 1953 (and currently resides in the Brisbane area, Chiang Mai and Far North Queensland when travel is Unrestricted and also maintains a connection with the South Island of New Zealand, where he undertakes photographic study and subjective environmental research creating a photographic record of the available micro landscape content that is in danger of disappearing.

 Written by Don Hill, Selective Editing: Dr John Dahlsen March 2021